Climate Conference Program

 15.00 – 15.30 Fika (coffee break)

-15.00 -16.15 Benny Peiser (UK) Political realism: A pragmatic alternative to Net Zero dogmatism
+15.30 -16.15 Benny Peiser (UK) Political realism: A pragmatic alternative to Net Zero dogmatism

 As the rising cost of Europe’s unilateral climate and renewable energy policies are hitting households and businesses ever harder, most countries’ social fabric and economic competitiveness faces severe risks.
 Across Europe, policy makers are beginning to consider how to slow down, revise and roll back some of the damaging and most unpopular Net Zero plans.
 In this talk, I will consider what alternative policy options governments have in order to ensure a level playing field and that climate policies are economically, socially and politically sustainable in the long run.

-16.15 – 17.00 KarI Iver Dahl-Madsen (Dk) Climate and food
+16.15 – 17.00 KarI Iver Dahl-Madsen (Dk) Climate Change and Global Food Production: A Minimal Impact Perspective

 Day two 27 October